Some stories we tell about the world are just untrue.

 Of course, every single neuroscientist asked directly about this scala naturae view of brain and behaviour would not admit adherence to it – and yet it still haunts us in the words and metaphors that are used in textbooks and papers.

 Let me create a strawman – I will call it the hierarchical view of brain evolution.
-My strawman combines different aspects of scala naturae-based viewing of the evolution of brain and behaviour as a gradual increase of complexity, which started with simple, hardwired behaviours and then, with an emergence of more complex nervous systems, allowed for learned and flexible behaviours.
+Itc combines different aspects of scala naturae-based viewing of the evolution of brain and behaviour as a gradual increase of complexity, which started with simple, hardwired behaviours and then, with an emergence of more complex nervous systems, allowed for learned and flexible behaviours.
 There are four claims that I would like to ascribe to this view:

 - Learned and plastic behaviours are costly and require complex neural structures, and thus appeared only later in evolutionary history